Masterpiece Stories

 Gustav Klimt's Lady with Fan on display, Michael Huey and Christian Witt-Dörring Photo Archive, Vienna, Austria.
 Photograph by Erwin Böhler via Belvedere.

-Gustav Klimt’s Lady with Fan on Display, Michael Huey and Christian Witt-Dörring Photo Archive, Vienna, Austria.
+Gustav Klimt’s Lady with a Fan on Display, Michael Huey and Christian Witt-Dörring Photo Archive, Vienna, Austria.
 Photograph by Erwin Böhler via Belvedere.

 Style and Influences